oxblixxx/socks-web-shop-deployment/README.md

 # pipeline

-URL = oxlava.tech
-socks domain is [here](http://socks.oxlava.tech) and web domain is [here](http://web.oxlava.tech

-This code deploys a socks web app and nginx with a kubernetes cluster using :
+This code deploys the socks web app with nginx proxy server in a kubernetes cluster using :
 1. Terraform
 2. AWS
 3. Jenkins
-4. Prometheus
+4. Prometheus for monitoring
 5. Terraform

 # How to deploy the cluster